-Of the industries hardest hit by the COVID-19 pandemic, the casino industry is most certainly one of them.
+Of the industries hardest hit by the COVID-19 pandemic, the casino industry is most certainly found on this site.
 As cities and provinces across Canada implemented lockdown measures to stop the spread of the virus, retail stores and restaurants closed their doors to the public in order to comply with the public health advice of government officials.

 One of the main reasons for the slowdown in trade in the casino industry is related to the overall slowdown in both domestic and international tourism.
 The tourism industry has been incredibly hard hit by the pandemic, with international travel all but grinding to a halt.
 While domestic tourism has eased the situation somewhat, this pales in comparison to the level of activity we would usually be seeing at this time of the year.
 Some tourism industry reports have indicated a fall in revenue of over 60% in comparison to last year.